Academic Regulations

 The Medical Leave Readmission Committee is composed of representatives of Columbia Health, the Berick Center for Student Advising, and other key offices of the College and the University.
 It meets in June and November to consider readmission requests for the Fall and Spring terms, respectively.
 Committee review is not guaranteed if documentation is submitted after the stated deadlines.
 Students will receive notification regarding one of the following three outcomes of the committee’s assessment of readmission requests:

-3. Readmission is denied.
+- Readmission is denied.
 Students may reapply the following semester for readmission.
+The decisions made by the Medical Leave Readmission Committee are final and cannot be appealed.

 Once officially readmitted, students will be provided an online registration appointment in order to enroll for the coming term.
 Normally, students will be able to register in late August for the Fall and in mid-January for the Spring term.
 In addition, students who are guaranteed housing upon readmission may submit a housing application by following the instructions in their readmission letter.
 Students on leave cannot participate in housing lotteries before being formally readmitted.